WICG/display-locking/README.md

   let updatePromise = element.displayLock.update();
   updatePromise.then(() => {
     // Calling commit() will cause the element to be rendered on the next frame.
+    // Returns a promise that resolves when rendering finishes.
     // Note that we can call commit() without calling update() beforehand, but
     // that might cause a jank because we're doing the style, layout, paint in
-    // one frame instead because we don't have the updated values. element.displayLock.commit();
+    // one frame instead because we don't have the updated values.
+    // However, even if we call update() beforehand, there are cases like flex
+    // layout where the layout of the locked element affects its siblings,
+    // possibly causing this to be janky. element.displayLock.commit();
   });
 }